Ottermad/ottermad.github.io/_posts/2021-12-22-No-Cloning-Theorem.md

 But this means  $$\begin{bmatrix}a \\b\end{bmatrix}$$ and  $$\begin{bmatrix}e \\f\end{bmatrix}$$ cannot be any two vectors which is a contradiction (specifically it tells us the states are either the same or orthogonal)

-Therefore there cannot exist a way of cloning arbitrary quantum states.
+So there cannot exist a way of cloning arbitrary quantum states.

 ## Generalisation of the proof